redhat-openstack/ansible-nfv/docs/tripleo/post_install/openstack_tasks.md

     * Creates networks, subnets, routers and ports by using the variables list provided to the play.
       Public networks sets as a gateway on the router and private networks sets as a router interface by using the 'external' flag within the variables provided.
       The interfaces for the instance could be specified as a network name or as a created port name.
-* Upload images
+* Upload images and set image properties
     * Upload provided images to the glance store of the overcloud.
+Properties can set if required.
 * Aggregate groups
     * Creates aggregation groups with defined hosts and metadata.
       **NOTE** - a must configuration is required: enable "AggregateInstanceExtraSpecsFilter"